microsoft/WhatTheHack/035-HubAndSpoke/Coach/02-AzFW.md

-# Challenge 2: Firewalling traffic
+# Challenge 2: Firewalling Traffic

 [< Previous Challenge](./01-HubNSpoke-basic.md) - **[Home](README.md)** - [Next Challenge >](./03-Asymmetric.md)

-## Notes and guidance
+## Notes and Guidance

 In this challenge participants will be fine-tuning their routing design to send VM traffic through the firewall.